yeataro/TD-Raymarching-System/README.md

 - [ ] Affectors node
 ###  Rendering
 - [ ] Contvert View-Rec to Bounding Box, Reduce the fragment shader call.
 > Note : Since UV is calculated on each pixel, the speed seems to be superior to View-Rec only when it occupies less than 1/3 of the screen.
+To use gl_FragCoord, it must use the width and height of render TOP to normalize, not concise.

 - [ ] UV, texture Node
 - [ ] Color blend